Femme en posture d’étirement illustrant une routine quotidienne pour maintenir des articulations souples

 This stretch helps to:

-• Improve ankle mobility.
+• Improve your ankle mobility.

-• Relieve tension in the Achilles tendon.
+• Ease the tension in your Achilles tendon.

-• Reduce the risk of muscle cramps.
+• Reduce your chance of getting muscle cramps.

 Some precautions